ml-cube/ml3-platform-docs/md-docs/user_guide/rbac.md

 !!! tip "Delta Energy inc"

-    Delta Energy has one dedicatd AI Team to each Task.
+    Delta Energy has one dedicated AI Team to each Task.
 Hence, they assigned specific Project Administrator Role to each Team leader; while the other Data Scientists have the Project Edit Role for the project they are working on.

 <figure markdown>
   ![Image title](../imgs/user roles.png){ width="500" }